 How Do We Start an Online Divorce Mediation?

 It starts with a free, totally confidential 15-minute phone call.
-Your spouse may also have a free, totally confidential 15-minute phone call.
+Your spouse or other family member may also have a free, totally confidential 15-minute phone call.
 Then, we schedule a 30-minute consultation for both spouses — it’s best if we are online together, but in separate physical rooms.
 If necessary, we can have separate consultations of 20 minutes for each spouse.
-The consultation is a gentle preview of how we might work together online.
+The consultation previews how we might work together online.
 We practice using the technology and process guidelines for mediation, without any pressure to commit to mediation.
 You will receive a PDF of my free booklet “Creating a Soft Landing with Online Divorce Mediation.”
 Why wait?
-You can call 626-441-1900 now or you can schedule your confidential 15-minute phone call for a later time, using this link: www.gdanielsmediator.as.me/Free15minCONFIDENTIALcall
+You can call 626-441-1900 now or you can schedule your confidential 15-minute phone call for a later time.

 How Much Does Online Divorce Mediation Cost?